 OEH will deal fairly with all parties in the course of investigating allegations of fraud or corruption.
 However, if fraud or corruption is proven, OEH will apply appropriate sanctions.
 Possible sanctions include suspension without pay, dismissal, and loss of accumulated employer superannuation contributions.
 Matters referred to the Independent Commission Against Corruption (ICAC) or NSW Police may lead to criminal proceedings.

-The prevention of fraud and corruption requires that all staff members act ethically and professionally in accordance with the Code of Ethical Conduct.
+The prevention of fraud and corruption requires that all staff members act ethically and professionally in accordance with the Code of Ethics and Conduct (PDF 478KB).

 1.3 Relationship with other policies and plans

 In addition to the Code of Ethical Conduct, this strategy has a close relationship with the following policies, plans and documents: